flavienbwk/book-devops/eng/README.md

 Each of the _frameworks_ presented in this chapter (SLSA, SSCSP, SSDF) contains a list of recommendations on security techniques to implement in one's software pipeline.
 They advocate for the use of SCA, SAST, IAST, and DAST techniques.

-#### SLSA
+#### Supply-chain Levels for Software Artifacts (SLSA)

 The _Supply-chain Levels for Software Artifacts_ framework (SLSA[^SLSA], pronounced "salsa") focuses on the integrity of data and artifacts throughout the software development and deployment cycle.

 SLSA originated from Google's internal practices.
 The company developed techniques to ensure that employees, acting individually, cannot directly or indirectly access or manipulate user data in any way without appropriate authorization and justification[^BinaryAuthorizationForBorg].

-In software development, you use and produce artifacts (referred to as _artifacts_ in English).
+In software development, you use and produce artifacts.
 These can represent a development library used in your code, a machine learning binary, or the product of compiling your software (a `.bin`, `.exe`, `.whl`, etc.).
 SLSA operates on the principle that each stage of software creation involves a different vulnerability and that these artifacts are a prime vector of threats (fig. <spanc/>\ref{fig:slsa-supply-chain-threats}).

 ![Software creation steps and hypothetical associated vulnerabilities within the software chain.
 Source: slsa.dev (The Linux Foundation).\label{fig:slsa-supply-chain-threats}](./images/slsa-supply-chain-threats.jpg)